LukeHollandDev/recipeswebsite/recipe-scraper/README.md

 This is the structure the configurations use to structure their recipes before storing them in the file.

-You can find examples of these recipe files inside of `recipes` directory.
+You can find examples of these recipe files inside of `backend/recipes` directory.